UltraMessaging/store_scraper/README.md

 ## Code Notes

 Note the "sleep .1" lines.
-It is a bad idea to flood a UM Store with webmon requests.
+It is bad to flood a UM Store with rapid-fire web mon requests.
-The web monitor thread takes a lock during its operation which contents with message processing.
+The web monitor thread takes a lock during its operation, which contends with message processing.

 The Perl programs are run with "-nlae" flags, which are intended to make old Awk programmers feel more at home:
-* -n basically wraps your program in an implied loop, reading each input line and running your code until end of file.
+* -n wraps your program in an implied loop, reading each input line and running your code until end of file.
 * -l performs a "chomp" on each input line (removing the newline) and also adds an implicit newline to each print.
 * -a does an automatic "split" of the input line into the array "@F".
-(My programs don't actually use this.)
+(These programs don't actually use this.)
-* -e tells Perl that the program is the next thing on the command line.
+* -e tells Perl that the program is next on the command line.

 So consider the shell line:
 ````